Coutlaw/RustyChip/ReadMe.md

 Sprites are many pixels grouped together that can be drawn to the screen as a whole

+I chose to use the minifb crate to handle display values, and I scaled the 64 x 32 pixel display by a factor of 10

 ![sprites](./imgs/Sprites.png)

 Sprites can be a max of 8 bits in width, and 15 bits in height.